Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 The symbols of Pentecost are those of the Holy Spirit and include flames, wind, the breath of God and a dove.

 The first Pentecost

 Pentecost comes from a Jewish harvest festival called Shavuot.
-Now you may recall that on the evening of his resurrection, after appearing to two disciples on the Road to Emmaus, Jesus appeared to the disciples, save Thomas who was away, and gave the disciples the Holy Spirit.
-In a sense this way the first of a series of Pentecost experience which happen when believers are baptised by the Holy Spirit, following faith conversion, even to this day.
+Now you may recall that on the evening of his resurrection, after appearing to two disciples on the Road to Emmaus, Jesus appeared to the disciples, save Thomas who was away and gave the disciples the Holy Spirit.
+In a sense this way the first of a series of Pentecost experience which happens when believers are baptized by the Holy Spirit, following faith conversion, even to this day.
 Following the Pentecost experience on the day of Christ’s resurrection, the Holy Spirit came upon believers in the same upper room 10 days following the Lord’s ascension.